Fentanyl has been causing overdose deaths to spike since 2010. Learn about how drug dealers are lacing heroin with fenta ...

-Heroin is a highly addictive drug derived from morphine, which in turn is derived from raw opium (the dried sap of opium poppy).
+What is heroin?Heroin is a highly addictive drug derived from morphine, which in turn is derived from raw opium (the dried sap of opium poppy).
 In its pure form, heroin appears as a white powder with a bitter taste.
 However, heroin sold in streets can appear as off-white to brown powder, or as black sticky goo.
 Heroin has a chemical formula C21H23NO5 but is also known by names such as smack, H, skag, junk, brown sugar, horse, and black tar.
 Almost all heroin sold today are made illegally in clandestine laboratories.
 To make heroin, dried opium sap pieces are first boiled in water with lime to precipitate morphine at the top.
 This morphine is then drawn off, reheated with ammonia and filtered and boiled again.
 This process yields heroin that appears as a brown paste.
 In the medical sense, heroin is called diamorphine or diacetylmorphine.
 Heroin is taken into the body via injection (most common, with almost instant effects), smoking and snorting, and less commonly, by oral consumption.
 Heroin is highly addictive and is therefore illegal in many countries.
 When people take it even for a short period of time, a strong need for heroin is quickly developed and long term heroin addiction treatment is needed.
 But what makes heroin so addictive?
 And why it is illegal in many places?

 Heroin overdoseHeroin overdose is a medical emergency which happens when large amounts of heroin are suddenly introduced in the body.
 Injecting heroin makes you most susceptible to overdose because this method of delivery travels to and crosses the blood-brain barrier almost instantly.
 In the event of overdose, heroin sends the nervous system into delirium, disorientation and coma.
 A person experiencing heroin overdose may manifest symptoms such as:

-- bluish fingernails
+- Bluish fingernails

-- discolored tongue
+- Discolored tongue

-- disorientation and delirium
+- Disorientation and delirium

-- dry mouth
+- Dry mouth

-- pinpoint pupils
+- Pinpoint pupils

-- shallow or no breathing, or slow and difficult breathing
+- Shallow or no breathing, or slow and difficult breathing

-- weak pulse, and low blood pressure
+- Weak pulse, and low blood pressure